eve-v0/NorthstarDocs/docs/Modding/squirrel/async.md

 You can use the `IsNewThread()` function to determine if the current function is threaded off.

-For more information, check out the [squirrel documentation on threads](http://www.squirrel-lang.org/squirreldoc/reference/language/threads.html) and [sq functions of threads](http://www.squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#thread). rsquirrel is very similar to vanilla squirrel in this regard.
+For more information, check out the [squirrel documentation on threads](http://www.squirrel-lang.org/squirreldoc/reference/language/threads.html) and [sq functions of threads](http://www.squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#thread). squirrel_re is very similar to vanilla squirrel in this regard.

 A thread is considered finished, after the threaded function returned a value.
 This may be `null`.